 Q: My cloths are wearing out at the center feed neck/corner feed.
 What can I do?

-A: You can ask for either a latex reinforced cloth, or in an extreme case a rubber barrel neck to protect against wear in those areas.
+A: You can ask for either a latex reinforced cloth, a latex reinforced cloth barrel neck, or extreme cases a rubber barrel neck – to protect against wear in those areas.

 Q: How can you test a new cloth for our application?

 A: First, contact our process experts for a recommendation.
+We may recommend Air Permeability Testing or other Laboratory Services.
 Once a cloth type is selected, we recommend that you run a test on a shortened stack in your press.
 This can be done by moving the “end plate” to cut off the stack so that just the test cloths are used.
 To protect the plate at the end of the stack, use a back-up plate to support the tail plate.
 Take care to monitor the pressure, as it will fill fast, and run the press with the shortened stack.
 You should see results quickly.